Shortfalls are the difference between what specialists charge and what your medical scheme pays for these services.

 If you do not have iWYZE Gap Cover, you will have to pay a penalty co-payment or deductible for the voluntary use of a hospital that is not part of a hospital network.

 Shortfalls from sub-limits occur when your medical scheme imposes a rand limit, known as a sub-limit, on certain treatment or prosthetic devices – without sufficient gap cover, you will need to pay in the difference.

-The total maximum compensation limit payable for all benefits will be limited to R150 000 per family member, per annum.
+The total maximum Compensation Limit payable for all Core Benefits and Benefit Extender will be limited to R164 500 (one hundred and sixty-four thousand, five hundred rand) per family member, per annum.

 * Cover benefits, limits and maximum compensation limit applicable from 1 January 2020.